-Sidestepping four common mistakes can help social sector organizations develop successful and action-oriented performance and outcome measures, save time, money, and increase impact.
+Sidestepping four common mistakes that account for why measurement efforts fail can help social sector organizations develop successful and action-oriented performance and outcome measures, save time, money, and increase impact.

 Over this four-part blog series, I’ve addressed the four most common mistakes leaders make when implementing high-performance measurement cultures and the strategies to overcome them.
 These are based on interactions with hundreds of nonprofit and government leaders on the struggle to implement measurement cultures, observing both successful initiatives and ones that never got off the ground.